MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/RF-Test-Guide.md

 ## 4.2.
 The Signal Analyser setup and test example
 It is unlike CTune calibration, the fundamental and harmonics test requires big frequency span and big RBW for fast sweep measurement.
 - Set appropriate reference level for the test, e.g. if your maximum output power is +20dBm, you can set reference level to +23dBm which is greater than maximum power by 2-3 dB;
 - Set the frequency span to contain the fundamental and desired harmonics for the test.
 Usually 5 times fundamental frequency is desired.
-But according to the regulation, the maximum harmonic is tested at 10 times of fundament;
+But according to the regulation, the maximum harmonic is tested at 10 times of fundamental;
 - Set the RBW as big as possible, as long as the noise floor of SA should below the limit by 3 dB to 10dB.
 - Set the VBW to 3 times of RBW;
 - Set the trace mode to Max Hold;